abdulmunimjemal/delivery_robot/README.md

 A related document detailing the sensor system and path planning algorithm will be included in the project report.

-The project report will be available in the repository.
+The project report will be available in the repository. here is the link to the report [Project Report](./Doc/Project%20Report.pdf)

 ## Contributing